eyas-ranjous/intervals-composite/README.md

 ```

 ### .clear()
 clears all intervals in the collection.
-This can be used in the shutdown process to clear everything through one call.
+This is useful in the shutdown process to clear everything through one call.
 ```js
 intervals.clear();
 ```